16 Jobs with a Masters in Education

 8. Curriculum Developer

-Designing and refining educational content, curriculum developers ensure alignment with standards and student needs.
+Curriculum developers design and refine educational content to align with standards, assessment expectations, and student needs.
 Their collaborations with educators drive updates and improvements to school programs.

 Job titles: curriculum designer, instructional designer, education program developer, curriculum specialist.